valenkim/getclean-course-project/CodeBook.md

 This code book contains the result data variables in `tidy_data.txt`. and explains how to get `tidy_data.txt`.

+# Getting Work
+1. Reading data source txt files Using `read.table` function.
+2. Get column names in (mean, std) Using `grep` function, and Extracts measurements.
+3. Merge tables (x_test, y_test, subject) (x_train, y_train, subject) Using `cbind`, `rbind` function.
+4. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+(Using `ddply` function.)
+5. Writes a text file (tidy_data.txt) Using `write.table` function.

 # Variables

 ## Identifiers